Amanirenas: Meroë Head

 The head of Augustus preserved by Amanirenas, referred to as the Meroë Head, was discovered by British archaeologist John Garstang in 1910.
 The glass, metal, and crystal eyes of the statue, which are frequently lost in similar pieces, remained intact due to its burial.
 The portrait is done in the Greek style, evoking youth and power.
 The head itself is made of bronze, larger-than-life, and similar in style to the Augustus Prima Porta.
 The eyes are made of calcite, metal rings, and glass.

 The head was buried beneath the steps of a temple in Meroë, the capital of the Kingdom of Kush.
 The temple was dedicated to Victory, likely in an attempt to subjugate Augustus in the mind of the Kushite people and establish Rome as a defeated power.
 Frescoes within the temple itself possibly depict Roman prisoners of war standing before a ruling Kushite, possibly Akinidad.
 The excavation of Meroë was funded by the Sudan Excavation Committee.
-After the Meroë Head's discovery, it was gifted to the British Museum where it still resides today.
+After the Meroë Head's discovery, it was gifted to the British Museum by the Sudan Excavation Committee with the support of the National Art Collections Fund in 1911.